rolling-scopes-school/aws/README.md

 3. We provide AWS courses.

-## AWS from Zero to Hero educational program.
+## AWS from Zero to Hero educational program
 The program is divided into three steps: Fundamentals, Cloud Developer, and Architect.
 Its aim is to help students acquire and enhance their knowledge of AWS, which will enable them to become fully functional cloud-native developers after obtaining the AWS Certified Developer - Associate certification.
 The Architect step of this course is optional and focuses on improving architectural skills in designing cloud-based solutions and archiving AWS Certified Architect - Associate and AWS Certified Architect - Professional.

 ### Learning Path